phil-rolle/aws-eks-terraform-deployment/README.md

 ## CI/CD Pipeline

-This repository includes an optional GitHub Actions workflow that automatically runs code quality and security checks on Terraform code.
-This was added as a bonus feature to demonstrate CI/CD best practices and automated code quality checks.
+This repository includes GitHub Actions workflows for automated code quality checks and a template for deployment automation.
+This demonstrates CI/CD best practices and infrastructure automation patterns.

-### What It Does

-The workflow (`.github/workflows/terraform-checks.yml`) runs on:
+### 1. Linting and Security Checks (Implemented)

+**Workflow:** `.github/workflows/terraform-checks.yml`

+This workflow automatically runs code quality and security checks on Terraform code.

+**Triggers:**
 - Pushes to `main` branch
 - Pull requests to `main` branch
 - Only when Terraform files are modified

-### Checks Performed
+**Checks Performed:**

 1. **tflint** - Terraform linter that checks for:
    - Best practices and conventions